This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Check the skin around the cast, splint, or brace each day.
 Apply lotion on any red or sore areas.

-- Do not let your child push down or lean on any part of the cast, splint, or brace, because it may break.
+- Do not let your child push down or lean on any part of the cast, splint, or brace.

 - Do not let your child scratch the skin under the cast, splint, or brace with any sharp or pointed object.

-- Remind your child to move his fingers several times a day.
+- Remind your child to move his or her fingers several times a day.
 This will help decrease stiffness and swelling.

-Your child may need to see a physical therapist to teach him special exercises.
-These exercises will help improve movement and decrease pain.
+A physical therapist can teach him or her exercises to improve movement and decrease pain.
 Physical therapy can also help improve strength and decrease your child's risk for loss of function.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.